 And then came the big question - is this exclusively a private journey or can someone guide you?
 If it's possible to guide someone, can I learn to be a guide?

 Obviously the answer to those last questions is yes!
-My mentoring practice is the result of the last 17 years spent exploring the process of transformation, or, as Coelho calls it, alchemy.
-I study work, change, and personal development and specifically how personality impacts our experience.
+My mentoring practice is the result of the last 17 years spent exploring the process of change and healing.
+I study emotions, choice, environment and their impact on work, change, and personal development.
+I am specifically curious about how personality impacts our experience.
 In the end, I take all of this walking-about, and learning, and talking to people and aggregate it into a process to help people realize their full potential and a balanced whole life.

 And, I do a similar thing for select companies and non-profits, too.